hail-is/hail/docs/commands/grouptest_skato.md

 <div class="cmdsubsection">
 ### Implementation Details:

-**All Hail variants and samples in the variant dataset at the time of calling `grouptest skato` are included in the SKAT-O test**
+**All Hail variants and samples in the variant dataset at the time of calling `grouptest skato` are included in the SKAT-O test.
+Duplicate variants are not removed!**

 1. Hail groups variants together by the keys specified by the `-k | --group-keys` command line option.
-2. If there are duplicate variants, one is randomly chosen.
-3. The phenotype vector and covariate matrix are constructed from the command-line options `-y` and `-c | --covariates` respectively.
+2. The phenotype vector and covariate matrix are constructed from the command-line options `-y` and `-c | --covariates` respectively.
-4. Genotype vectors are constructed using the value in `g.nNonRefAlleles`
+3. Genotype vectors are constructed using the value in `g.nNonRefAlleles`
-5. The following R commands are run:
+4. The following R commands are run:

 ```
 # 1. Run Null Model